JSavage42/questionair/README.md

 ### Admin Page

 Here you can view and reset user's passwords.
 You can also approve user permission requests via the admin dashboard.
 You can also remove permissions from users.

-Working on ability to grant permissions to users without a request.
+Admins can only grant permissions via a request.
+This is a security feature.